 a) the primary authentication and key agreement procedure as specified in the subclause 5.4.1 has successfully been completed; and

-b) the initial registration procedure or the mobility and periodic registration update procedure has been completed.The AMF handles allowed NSSAI, rejected NSSAI, service area list, and 5GS registration result in the REGISTRATION ACCEPT message according to subclauses 5.5.1.2.4 and 5.5.1.3.4.
+b) the initial registration procedure or the mobility and periodic registration update procedure has been completed.

+The UE is informed by the AMF about S-NSSAIs subject to network slice-specific authentication and authorization in the unauthorized NSSAI.
+The AMF handles allowed NSSAI, unauthorized NSSAI, rejected NSSAI, service area list, and 5GS registration result in the REGISTRATION ACCEPT message according to subclauses 5.5.1.2.4 and 5.5.1.3.4.